Career Growth Isn’t a Ladder — It’s a Maze (Here’s How I’ve Learned to Navigate It)

 -

-Leaving a job that’s no longer helping you grow
+Leaving a job that wasn’t helping me grow

 How to Create (or Find) Growth Opportunities

-Here’s what’s worked for me and a few people I admire:
+Here’s what’s worked for me and the people I admire:

-You’d be shocked how many opportunities live in casual conversations.
-One coffee chat can lead to a new path.
+Opportunities often appear in casual conversations.
+One coffee chat can lead to a new path. -

-Not in a “grind 24/7” way.
-But stay curious.
-Read stuff.
-Watch talks.
-Ask questions.
-Even 15 minutes a day adds up.
+Not in a grind-24/7 way.
+Stay curious.
+Read, watch talks, ask questions.
+Even 15 minutes a day adds up. -

-Notice the tasks you enjoy (and the ones you dread).
-Your ideal role might not exist yet — but you can build toward it.
+Notice tasks that energize you (and those that drain you).
+Your ideal role might not exist yet—but you can build toward it.

 Being able to: